datacamp-content-public/courses-interview-preparation-for-machine-learning-questions-in-python/slides/chapter_1_74af834eba04b5f46dc2ffba5d7d6ec2.md

 `@script`
-To summarize, in this lesson we have learnt how you can benchmark your machine learning model:
+To summarize, when the interviewer asks you 'What is the best way to benchmark your model?' you need to:
-1.We first build a stupid model that makes predictions without input features using central tendency measures 2.We then calculate the RMSE value of this stupid model.
+1.First build a stupid model which predicts the output using central tendency measures 2.Then calculate the RMSE value of this stupid model.
-3.Verify whether your base model is better than this stupid model or not.
+3.Finally you verify whether your base_model's RMSE is lower than this null_rmse or not.
+This is how you benchmark your model.Thanks for watching!

 ---